 • the last public hanging in Canada took place in Goderich

 • the Huron County Jail operated from 1842 to 1972.
-The Huron Historic Gaol is now a National Historic Site and operates as a museum which offers ghost tours.
+The Huron Historic Gaol is now a National Historic Site and operates as a museum which offers ghost tours

 • Goderich is home to the largest underground salt mine in the world.
-It sits under Lake Huron.
+It sits under Lake Huron

-#3 Watch a Local Theatre Production
+3. Watch a Local Theatre Production

-theatre in Goderich Ontario
+theatre in Goderich On

-Goderich has a thriving arts community.
 It also has one of Canada’s longest-running community theatre groups that put on productions out of the Goderich Little Theatre.
 As well, The Huron County Playhouse offers musicals, comedies and dramas.

-#4 Attend a Festival
+4. Attend a Festival

-This family-friendly community offers year-round festivals.
 A highlight in the summer is listening to the local highlanders’ pipe band Pipe Down the Sun every Friday evening.
-And, in the winter, don’t miss the Tree lighting ceremony followed by a holiday parade and festival of lights.

 As well, every Saturday Goderich features a large Farmers Market in the Square.
 Be sure to check out upcoming events in Goderich to plan your trip.